 Provides clinical and support services to researchers, facility veterinarians and facility managers working with livestock animals and horses; assists researchers with AUP development; instructs in the Training program including mentor-facilitated training.

-- Post-Approval Review (PAR) Coordinator, ACS (Martha Smith)
+- Post-Approval Review (PAR) Coordinator, ACS (Martha Manning)

 Leads and coordinates the Post-Approval Review program for AUPs; conducts review visits to labs and facilities to provide support and guidance for research teams; assists and trains at the research team and facility level for compliance and consistency in research outcomes.